How to bypass CAPTCHA: Techniques, tools, and ethical risks explained

 • Consent: Has the website owner granted their acceptance for your actions?

-• Impact: Does the execution of your actions result in damages to the website platform or user population?
+• Impact: Does the execution of your actions result in damage to the website platform or user population?

-• Alternatives: Should you reach your goal through any method other than bypassing CAPTCHAs (e.g., using APIs)?
+• Alternatives: Should you reach your goal through any method other than bypassing CAPTCHA (e.g., using APIs)?

 Understanding CAPTCHA bypasses: Ethics, and challenges